-Student pharmacists must annually provide documentation of a physical, TB testing and Flu vaccination into RXpreceptor by the established deadline to allow verification by the OEE.
-Students not providing these documentations by the established deadline will not be able to participate in experiential rotations.
+Students must annually provide documentation of a physical, TB testing and Flu vaccination and upload them to CORE by the established deadline to allow verification by the OEE.
+Students not providing these documentations by the established will not be able to participate in experiential rotations.